REVISION for AQA GCSE (Grade 9-1) BIOLOGY 8461 Paper 2 (separate science) and AQA (Grade 9-1) GCSE Combined Science: Trilogy 8464 Biology Paper 2

 Adult cell cloning:

-Be able to explain the potential benefits and risks of genetic engineering in agriculture and in medicine and that some people have ethical objections.
+Be able to explain the potential benefits and risks of genetic engineering in agriculture and in medicine and appreciate some people have ethical objections.

 Know that Charles Darwin, largely as a result of observations on a round the world expedition, linked to developing knowledge of geology and fossils, proposed the theory of natural selection:

 You should appreciate that the theory of evolution by natural selection developed over time and from information gathered by many scientists as more evidence from observations was acquired.

 You should be able to describe the steps which give rise to new species.

-6.3.3 The understanding of genetics (GCSE Biology only, not AQA combined science trilogy biology)
+6.3.3 The understanding of genetics (AQA GCSE Biology only, not AQA combined science trilogy biology)